open/close all folders

 - The day-old bread that Mamimi took in the first episode has some symbolism.
 Ever since Naota's older brother left, she's stuck with Naota.
 Naota and the day-old bread are the same thing: leftovers.

 - Naota keeps saying, "Nothing amazing happens here.
 Everything is ordinary."
 Which sounds remarkably blind of him, until you realize the entire series is basically a metaphor for growing up.
 What could be more ordinary than that?

 - One that's not as symbolic as the others, and quite funny- in the second episode, Haruko holds up an x-ray scan of Naoto's head, showing that he has no brain.
-This, of course, makes sense when you realize that X-rays don't take pictures of tissue, instead showing only showing bones.
+This, of course, makes sense when you realize that X-rays don't take pictures of tissue, instead showing only bones.

 - The food and drink of the show are very symbolic of the characters.
-Mamimi likes bitter drinks, representing her bitter life and depression.
+Mamimi likes bitter drinks and subsists on stale bread, representing her bitter life and depression.
 Naoto tries drinking some of the coffee she bought using his money, but still doesn't like it, since he's forcing himself to be someone he isn't to like her.
 Haruko is associated with spicy foods which the show uses curry that exciting and dramatic going down but leads to bad results much like how Haruko livens up Naoto's life even though the end results would have been a flattened world.
 Naoto actually likes sweet foods, which reflects on how he's still a kid despite his facade.
 In the end, Ninamori pulls the same drink trick on Naoto, causing him to complain about how he doesn't like carbonated drinks.
 Now the thing with carbonation is that given some time, the soda will just become sugary water, symbolizing how Ninamori is similar to him and that unlike the other girls, their differences can be bridged over time.